-(The proposed amendments by Hon.
-Kwenya Thuku to clause 5 dropped)
+(Proposed amendments by Hon.
+Kwenya Thuku dropped)

 Hon.
-Temporary Speaker (Hon.
+Temporary Chairlady (Hon.
 (Dr) Rachael Nyamai): We have an amendment by the Hon.
 Chairperson for the Departmental Committee on Justice and Legal Affairs.

 Hon.
 George Murugara (Tharaka, UDA): Hon.
 Temporary Chairlady, I beg to move: THAT, the Bill be amended by deleting Clause 6 and substituting therefor the following new Clause-